The SmokeSmith Gear Guide To Storing Herbs & Concentrates

 Tools To Prolong The Life Of Dry Herbs & Concentrates

 Airtight Glass Storage Containers

 To protect legal dry herb from the various external forces that work against it advise the use of an airtight glass container.
-While there are many cheaper plastic models available for sale we recommend something made of glass or metal as these offer better preservation and protect better against odor seepage.
+While there are many cheaper plastic models available for sale we recommend something a stash jar made of glass or metal as these offer better preservation and protect better against odor seepage.
 Be sure to that the seal created is airtight.
 For those who use their supplies quickly something made of clear glass is perfect.
 But if you are planning to store your dry herbs for more than a week something with a dark tint that offers UV protection is preferred.

 To control the relative humidity we recommend adding a Boveda humidity pack to your container or humidor.
 For legal dry herb the 62% packs help achieve an ideal RH level.
 These packs last up to 4 months and are very easy to use.
 They offer two-way humidity control, which means they add humidity when things are two dry but they also remove moisture in situations where the RH level is too high.

 One of the best ways to store legal dry herb is to use a humidor that is built specifically for this purpose, such as those offered by Cannador.
 Humidors offer all the elements of protection and storage one could want, especially when paired with humidity packs or more sophisticated tools like bead systems, which ensure that the correct water to vapor ratio is being maintained.
 In addition, humidors offer a level of discretion and protection (as most of them have locks on them, which is great for people with children).
 Good legal dry herb humidors should be made of a neutral wood like mahogany, which does not impart any scent or oils (tobacco humidors are typically made of cedar, which is not good for legal dry herbs).